UoB-COMSM0166/2026-group-27/README.md

 * <b>Player and Core Systems: </b>
   (`CharacterDataManager`, `CharacterRender`, `LevelBase`, `Camera`, `Maze`)

-  - Maze and LevelBase define the structure of each level, while the Camera controls the player’s view of the game.
-CharacterRender handles the     character chosen by the player and displays it in the game
+  - `Maze` and `LevelBase` define the structure of each level, while the `Camera` controls the player’s view of the game. `CharacterRender`          handles the character chosen by the player and displays it in the game

    - These systems separate gameplay logic, rendering, and environment, making the code easier to manage and maintain.

 * <b>Combat and Level Mechanics: </b>
   (`WeaponSystem`, `Projectile`, `HostileProjectile`, `Enemy`, `Boss`, `FogSystem`, `PortalSystem`)

   - These control gameplay mechanics, such as combat and enemy behaviour.
-For example, projectiles handle both player and enemy attacks in          levels 2 and 3, while the PortalSystem allows telleportation in level 3.
+For example, `Projectile` handlea both player and enemy attacks in          levels 2 and 3, while the `PortalSystem` allows telleportation in level 3.

   - Level 1 is an introductory level, which only focuses on navigation and the core mechanics of the game.
 As a result, most of the classes         here are only connected to levels 2 & 3.
 This reflects the progressive structure of the game, where difficulty increases gradually to           support player learning and engagement.

 * <b>Interaction and Utility Systems: </b>
   (`DifficultyManager`, `CodexManager`, `Rect`)

   - These handle additional gameplay features such as difficulty scaling and collision detection.
-The Rect class handles interactions between       objects, ensuring accurate collision response in the gameplay.
+The `Rect` class handles interactions between     objects, ensuring accurate collision response in the gameplay.

 ### - Sequence Diagram